sitrox/schemacop/README_V3.md

 ## Validation

-Using schemacop, you can either choose to validate the data either using the graceful `validate` method, or the bang variant, `validate!`.
+Using Schemacop, you can either choose to validate your data either using the graceful `validate` method, or the bang variant, `validate!`.

 The `validate` method on a schema with some supplied data will return a